bsapiro/stuff-that-actually-matters/data protection outline.md

 ##design defensively - do not put yourself in a position of trust
 * as we see legislation being passed in the United Kingdom, China and other jurisdictions that either require that "technical assistance" of some sort be provided to law enforcement on request.
 At first that seems entirely reasonable, but what if that technical assistance means weakening encryption or putting a backdoor in your software?
-* Apple security... the HSMs... engineers willing to quit
+* Apple security... the HSMs... engineers were willing to quit

 ##a call for help
 * built software that follows security and privacy patterns